Peter Mikkelsen (referee)

-Peter Mikkelsen (1 May 1960 – 30 January 2019) was a Danish football referee.
+Peter Mikkelsen (1 May 1960 – 30 January 2019) was a Danish football referee, once the youngest referee to be selected to officiate at the FIFA World Cup.
 He refereed five matches at FIFA World Cups: two in 1990 and three in 1994.
-He also refereed at two UEFA European Championship tournaments: in 1992 and in 1996.
+He also refereed at two UEFA European Championship tournaments: in 1992 and 1996.

-From 2008 to his death, Mikkelsen worked in the human resource department of the Danish company F-Group.
+From 2008 to his death, Mikkelsen worked in the Human Resources department of the Danish company F-Group.